mitya777/mitya777.github.io/_posts/2014-01-04-the-simplest-javascript-closure.md

 tags: []
 ---

-I think every front-end engineer job-description I've ever read asked applicants to proclaim their intimate acquaintance with closures.
+I think every front-end developer job-description I've ever read asked applicants to proclaim their intimate acquaintance with closures.
 Understanding closures seems to be a rite of passage for javascript engineers.
 And so we embark:

 <span style='color:rgb(189, 51, 51);'>A closure is just a javascript function's awareness of the scope in which it was defined, and the ability to access the data, ie. variables in that scope.</span>